 Flight Enthusiasts take note of the Flight Experience – a rather expensive offering which allows visitor’s to get behind the wheel of a flight simulator (various flight memorabilia are also sold here).
 Visit: www.facebook.com/gatewayekamai

-Gaysorn Plaza is best accessed from the Siam or Chitlom stops on the Skytrain.
+Gaysorn Village (formerly Gaysorn Plaza) is best accessed from the Siam or Chitlom stops on the Skytrain.
 An elevated Skytrain walk connects you to this and several of the other malls.
-Gaysorn is a luxury mall located across from the huge Central World Shopping area.
+Gaysorn Village is a luxury mall located across from the huge Central World shopping area.
+A luxury condominium building with some shops on the lower level was more recently built next door to the shopping center.

 This stereotype is not justified for the MBK food court.
 Here you can sample authentic delicious Thai food from a variety of vendors.
 Some of the soups here are just as good if not better than what you will find from a typical street side vendor in Bangkok.
 If you like fruit shakes be sure to sample some in the food court.
 There are only one or two vendors that serve shakes, but you can mix and match and come up with an exotic array of fruit.
 Did I mention the prices for these are under a $1?
 Nice.